Ozone hole grows this year, but still shrinking in general

 “The fact that the stratosphere is showing signs of cooling due to climate change is a concern,” said University of Leeds atmospheric scientist Martyn Chipperfield.
 The concern is that climate change and efforts to reduce the ozone hole are becoming intertwined.

 It’s a slow process because one of the most important ozone-depleting chemicals, CFC11, can remain in the atmosphere for decades, Newman said.
-Studies also show CFC11 levels skyrocketing were on the rise a few years ago with scientists who suspect factories in China.
+Studies also show that airborne CFC11 levels rose a few years ago with scientists suspecting factories in China.

 Chlorine levels are down nearly 30% from their peak 20 years ago, Newman said.
 If these cool temperatures had occurred with chlorine levels from the year 2000 “it would have been a very, very big hole, much, much bigger than it is now.”